UUIDs and passwords

 The facility that is most convenient to persons in the Department of History is in

-printer.
+networked laser printer.
 This laboratory is closed during the summer months.
-Scheduled public hours
+Scheduled

-During the Spring 2013 semester, the scheduled public hours are 8 am-noon, Monday
+During the Fall 2013 semester, the scheduled public hours are:

 At times the laboratory may be reserved for class instruction; during those times

 it is not available to the public.
-(If you are enrolled in the programs of Student Success Programs (SSP) you may use its computing laboratories on the fourth floor of Mitchell Hall, but
+(If you are enrolled in Student Success Programs (SSP) you may use its computing laboratory on the fourth floor of Mitchell Hall, but this

 Other than the TigerLAN laboratories, the Learning Commons in McWherter Library has